Financing your Education

-You may apply for and receive a combination of financial aid (scholarships, loans, grants-in-aid, etc…) up to the maximum cost of attendance for your program.
-Note that you do not have to “max out” your budget – we encourage you to be frugal and to borrow as little as possible – but you can apply for student loans up to the maximum cost of attendance if you need it.
+You may apply for and receive a combination of financial aid (scholarships, loans, grants-in-aid, etc;) up to the maximum cost of attendance for your program.

 - Merit Scholarship awards are made to the most qualified applicants based on their records of achievement, aptitude for the study of law, and general background.

-- Interested students should submit their admission applications by the priority deadline.
+- Interested students should submit their admission application by the priority deadline.

 - Scholarship notifications typically occur three weeks after admission.